swaxi/GEOL-QMAPS/README.md

 ## Roadmap
 1) Add users, rock types, etc to csv lists

-Done could do it via upload of csvs or delimted data
+Done, but could do it via upload of csvs or delimited data

 2) Spatial subset extraction to new project

-Done but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?
+Done, but what to do about GEOGRAPHY & ORTHOPHOTO directories, and qgz project file?

 3) Merge projects

-Done but not sure how to handle GEOGRAPHY & ORTHOPHOTO directories, and qgz project file
+Done, but not sure how to handle GEOGRAPHY & ORTHOPHOTO directories, and qgz project file

 4) Export geometries to produce single shapefiles (structures, litho, stops, zones, petrophysics)